 If you’re looking for advice or information about community gardening in Ireland, please see below:

 Start Up Essentials and advice for Community Gardens – a checklist of things to consider if you’re thinking of starting up a community garden.
-Dee Sewell, one of our volunteer coordinators and an experienced community garden tutor has written several articles about community gardening on her award-winning blog at Greenside Up.
+Dee Sewell, an experienced community garden educator, has written several articles about community gardening on her award-winning blog at Greenside Up.